Showing posts with label trans rights. Show all posts

 There are some comparisons here with what happened when the Gay Liberation Front and similar groups erupted in the 1970s.
 Then too there were plenty of older (and some younger) leftists who found this threatening and denounced them, didn't they know that homosexuality would disappear under socialism and anyway wasn't all this a diversion from the class struggle? (see for instance this Gay Left article on the experience in the International Socialists).
 Let's just say that history has not been kind...

 I know change and challenges to accepted ideas are uncomfortable.
 I would just urge people to pause and sit with this discomfort for a while rather than make knee jerk responses to something they mostly don't know much about.
 Read some books, listen to some trans people.
 People also need to look around at the company they are keeping.
 Globally the anti-trans movement is being driven by the far right who are also coming for abortion rights and LGBTQ+ people generally.
-As someone once said 'If you board the wrong train, it is no use running along the corridor in the other direction'.
+As someone once said 'If you board the wrong train, it is no use running along the corridor in the other direction' (attributed to Dietrich Bonhoeffer).
 Wouldn't you rather be heading along the A13 with Billy Bragg?

 Part of the big crowd that turned out at the Honor Oak Pub in South London on 25 February 2023 to oppose a far right threat to a drag storytelling event.
 I know it's not exactly the same issue but quite an overlap and the anti-drag mob were a motley crew of ex-Combat 18 thugs and assorted Tommy Robinson wannabes.
 As somebody once sang 'which side are you on?'